 CRM was a huge part of this tool.
 Every salesperson benefitted from seeing customers’ skin concerns and score (a patented way of determining the skin’s “true” age).
 This means salespeople could give repeat clients tailored treatment.

 Understanding purchase history and patterns also meant salespeople could see when clients were about to run out of a product, or what types of products the clients favored.
 This also enabled a more tailored approach to service.

 No SK-II customer walks away from a counter without getting focused attention for their needs and skin concerns.
 We built a counseling tool that visually showed off the efficacy and benefits of each SK-II product and allowed salespeople to explain their merchandise with visual aids.

 We also built a digital questionnaire for customers to answer questions about their skincare needs.
 This served two key purposes: 1) collect information that could make product suggestions more tailored, and 2) give customers something to do by themselves if no salesperson was available to personally cater to them.

 We needed every part of this tool to be easily accessible and not waste any time.
 That’s why it was important to test everything from the navigation to the flow of pages to overall task completion.
 We did card sorting exercises to figure out the best organization of content.

 After completing the overall structure, I made clickable prototypes in grayscale wireframe format so that we could test flows and validate the user-friendliness of the overall design and content.
-In parallel, I collaborated very closely with an extremely talented Creative Director and a visual design team to bring the brand to life in every screen.
+In parallel, I collaborated very closely with the extremely talented Creative Director, Tiffany Pan, and a fantastic visual design team to bring the brand to life in every screen.